 The accompanying unaudited consolidated financial statements of the Company have been prepared in accordance with the requirements of the U.S. Securities and Exchange Commission ("SEC") for interim reporting.
 As permitted under those rules, certain footnotes or other financial information that are normally required by U.S. generally accepted accounting principles ("GAAP") can be condensed or omitted.
 In the opinion of management, the financial statements include all normal and recurring adjustments that are considered necessary for the fair presentation of the Company's financial position and operating results.
 All intercompany balances and transactions have been eliminated in consolidation.
-The information included in this Quarterly Report on Form 10-Q should be read in conjunction with the audited financial statements included in the Company's Annual Report on Form 10-K/A for the year ended December 31, 2021.
+The information included in this Quarterly Report on Form 10-K/A for the year ended December 31, 2021.